I Can't Help It (Bananarama song)

 "I Can't Help It" is a song by English girl group Bananarama from their fourth studio album, Wow!
 (1987).
-It was released on 29 December 1987 as the album's third single, except in the United States, where it was the second single (following "I Heard a Rumour"), and Australia, where it served as the fourth single (after "I Want You Back").
+It was released on 28 December 1987 as the album's third single, except in the United States, where it was the second single (following "I Heard a Rumour"), and Australia, where it served as the fourth single (after "I Want You Back").
 The track was co-written and produced by the Stock Aitken Waterman (SAW) trio.

-The single peaked at number 20 in the UK singles chart, #27 on the Australian ARIA chart (where it was released in August 1988), and #47 on the U.S. Billboard Hot 100.
-A hit in nightclubs, "I Can't Help It" climbed to number seven on the U.S. Hot Dance Club Play chart, being their last hit in American charts.
+The single peaked at number 20 in the UK singles chart, number 27 on the Australian ARIA chart (where it was released in August 1988), and number 47 on the U.S. Billboard Hot 100.

+Background and release

 This is the final Bananarama single to feature Siobhan Fahey, who announced her departure shortly after its release.

-The photos on the record sleeve were taken by famous American photographer Herb Ritts.
+The photos on the record sleeve were taken by famous American photographer Herb Ritts, and were recycled for their 1988 compilation, Greatest Hits Collection.
 The record sleeves for "I Can't Help It" and "Love In The First Degree" were switched with each other for the UK and North American markets.

-The song's extended mixes were the inspiration for former PWL staffer Pete Hammond's 2007 remix of Danish group Alphabeat's hit, "Boyfriend".
+Later, in 2007, the song's extended mixes were the inspiration for former PWL staffer Pete Hammond's remix of Danish group Alphabeat's hit, "Boyfriend".

 Critical reception

 Max Bell from Number One wrote, "Always somehow around, Bananarama make each new day a thing to look forward to.
 There are two sorts of B'rama singles, good ones and very good ones and this is the latter variety from the most London group of all.
 Capital stuff.
 Excellent video."
+When announcing the release of the single, Pan-European magazine Music & Media stated: "The confident PWL production recipe strikes again: a bubbling disco beat, a tinge of Nile Rodgers' famous rhythm guitar line and the ever so cheerful vocals of the three ladies".
+In his dance column published in Record Mirror, James Hamilton considered that the extended version of "I Can't Help It" showed that SAW "kept their Chic influence, in the vocal pattern as well as the choopy guitar, for this Sister Sledge-style shrill 120-0 bpm jittery thudder".
+Sue Dando of Smash Hits deemed the song as being "exactly the same as any other Bananarama effort – all fizzy and colourful, but really rather monotonous", while noting the singers' bare flesh on the single sleeve.